-GUS loans receiving an underwriting recommendation of REFER or REFER WITH CAUTION will require further review by the lender.
-Risk factors have been identified based upon the data entered into GUS.
-The credit risk evaluation represented by a REFER WITH CAUTION is greater than the credit risk of loans that receive a REFER.
-Lenders should practice extreme care in their underwriting analysis and decisions when underwriting a loan file receiving a REFER or REFER WITH CAUTION recommendation.
-The lender's underwriter must perform a manual underwriting evaluation of the mortgage loan application to determine if the borrower is creditworthy in accordance with SFHGLP credit policies and guidelines.
-Lenders must submit full documentation files as noted in Chapter 15 of this Handbook for manually underwritten files for GUS underwriting recommendations of REFER or REFER WITH CAUTION.
-Credit documentation, mitigating circumstances, and compensating factors considered in the manual underwriting analysis should be recorded in the lender's permanent case file.
-Compensating factors considered in the evaluation of the mortgage loan application should be documented on the underwriting analysis and summary [typically the Uniform Underwriting Transmittal Summary - FNMA Form 1008/Freddie Mac Form 1077 or equivalent].
+GUS loans receiving an underwriting recommendation of Refer or Refer with Caution will require the lender's underwriter to perform a manual underwriting evaluation of the mortgage loan application to determine if applicants are creditworthy in accordance with SFHGLP credit policies and guidelines.
+Risk factors have been identified based upon the data entered in GUS.
+The credit risk evaluation represented by a Refer with Caution is greater than the credit risk of loans that receive a Refer.
+Lenders should practice extreme care in their underwriting analysis and decisions when underwriting a loan file receiving a Refer or Refer with Caution recommendation.
+Lenders must submit additional documentation as noted in Attachment 15-A of this Handbook for files that receive GUS underwriting recommendations of Refer or Refer with Caution.
+Credit documentation, mitigating circumstances, and compensating factors considered in the manual underwriting analysis should be recorded in the lender's permanent loan file.
+Compensating factors considered in the evaluation of the mortgage loan application should be documented on the underwriting analysis and summary (typically the Uniform Underwriting Transmittal Summary - FNMA Form 1008/Freddie Mac Form 1077 or equivalent).

-Loans should not be denied solely on the basis of a risk evaluation generated by GUS.
+Loans should not be approved or denied solely on the basis of a risk evaluation generated by GUS.
 Mitigating circumstances according to Agency standard guidelines may be considered.